 Denise has worked as an advocate in a variety of ways throughout her career, before and since becoming an attorney.

 Prior to law school she worked as a neighborhood planner and organizer for community revitalization, low-income housing development and enforcement of fair housing opportunities.
-For seven years, she worked for organizations seeking to improve housing conditions for lower income people and promoting neighborhood revitalization.
 Among the Chicago non-profit organizations she worked for was Bethel Housing in West Garfield and the Edgewater Community Council, where she was Project Director.

 Consistent with her involvement in workplace justice, Denise has been a vigorous advocate for worker rights legislation.
 Beginning in 2018, she led an initiative of the National Employment Lawyers Association-Illinois to involve NELA directly in legislative action in the Illinois General Assembly.
-Through drafting of legislation and relationship building with members of the legislature and worker rights allies, NELA’s Legislative Committee secured the passage of two important pro- employee measures in the 2020-2021 session.
-One bill provides vigorous protections to employees in covenant not to compete clauses; the second bill imposes additional penalties on employers for wage theft.
+Through drafting of legislation and relationship building with members of the legislature and worker rights allies, NELA’s Legislative Committee secured the passage of two important pro-employee measures in the 2020-2021 session.
+One bill provides vigorous protections to employees in restrictive noncompete agreements; the second bill imposes additional penalties on employers for wage theft.

 For three years, Denise served as co-chair of the NELA -Illinois Legislative Committee.
 Denise currently co-chairs the IDES (Illinois Department of Employment Security) subcommittee, leading efforts to address particular challenges to Claimants seeking unemployment benefits and also reforms to the Unemployment Insurance Act.

 Consistent with Denise’s history of civic involvement she has undertaken several policy and electoral campaigns.
-She has devoted many hours and shoe leather doing fieldwork on behalf of reform candidates in these campaigns: five City of Chicago aldermanic races, a Cook County Board race, and two Congressional and one Senate campaign.
+She has devoted many hours and much shoe leather doing fieldwork on behalf of reform candidates at the State, Federal, and local levels.